MartialBE/one-hub/README.en.md

   - [one-api](https://github.com/songquanpeng/one-api) serves as the foundation of this project.
   - [Berry Free React Admin Template](https://github.com/codedthemes/berry-free-react-admin-template) provides the frontend interface for this project.
   - [minimal-ui-kit](https://github.com/minimal-ui-kit/material-kit-react), some styles from this project were used.
-  - [new api](https://github.com/Calcium-Ion/new-api), the code for the Midjourney module is sourced from here.
+  - [new api](https://github.com/Calcium-Ion/new-api), the code for the Midjourney/Suno module is sourced from here.

 Special thanks to the authors and contributors of the above projects.